-To verify that rod or casing joints and the pneumatic head are air tight a leak test is performed (Figure 13).
-Insert the pressure gauge in the upright quick connect and attach the hand pump (or other air pressure source) to the horizontal quick connect.
-If a higher pressure air source is used place the pressure regulator^{} assembly (102761) between the source and the inlet valve to prevent damage to the gauge and jetting air into the formation.
+To verify that rod or casing joints and the pneumatic head are air-tight a leak test should be performed (Figure 12).
+Insert the pressure gauge in the upright quick connect and attach the hand pump (or other air pressure source\) to the horizontal quick connect (Fig. B, cover).
+If a higher-pressure air source is used place the pressure regulator assembly (102761\\) between the source and the inlet valve to prevent damage to the gauge and jetting air into the formation.
 Pressurize the well head to about 20 inches (50 cm) of water pressure (this is < 1 psi).
-This will require several pumps on the hand pump and will result in increased pressure readout on the computer screen (Figure 11-A) that will return to the original baseline pressure.
-The total air pressure + water pressure over the transducer will return to equilibrium with the formation hydrostatic pressure.
-If excess air pressure is applied the water level will drop below the transducer and the stabilized pressure observed onscreen will exceed the ambient water pressure observed by the transducer.
-Reduce excess air pressure so that valuable early time response data is not missed when the test is started.
+This will require several pumps on the hand pump and will result in increased pressure readout on the computer screen (Figure 13) that will return to the original baseline pressure.
+The total air pressure + water pressure over the transducer will return to equilibrium with the formation

-Figure 13: Setup for leak test and rising head tests with the pressure gauge and hand pump.
+Figure 12: Setup for leak test and rising head tests with the pressure gauge and hand pump.
 The gauges are graduated in inches and centimeters of water pressure (outer and inner marks respectively).
 Close the inlet valve after pressurizing.